NOISE ASSESSMENT AT WORK - WORKPLACE NOISE SURVEYS

 The less frequent repeat is something I would advise roughly every three years which will catch things like small unnoticed changes to a motor here and there, etc. This is my recommendation and no matter what other consultants tell you, there is no law about when you must redo the whole thing from scratch.

-8 hour exposure limits and the time needed on-site to do a noise assessment
+8 hour exposure limits and the time needed to do a noise assessment

 The limits in the Noise Regs relate to eight hour daily average exposures but that doesn’t mean a noise assessment has to be over eight hours.
 If someone works on a machine which has a cycle of anything from a minute to half an hour, once you have measured the noise for a few cycles you will have a level for it.
 From that point on it doesn’t matter how long you measure for, the result is exactly the same.